Sean Taylor’s little brother is now a hard-hitting, ball-hawking college safety

 Rice’s biggest defensive priority heading into 2020 was to create more turnovers, and Taylor’s ability to read a quarterback should help the Owls do just that.

-The play that surfaced online earlier this month showed Taylor readjusting to make a break for a receiver.
+The play that surfaced online this month showed Taylor readjusting to make a break for a receiver.
 Taylor then delivered a hit that knocked the receiver off his feet and forced the ball out of his hands.
 His teammates stormed the field.

 “That hit, when it surfaced online, it had to make people realize, ‘Yep, that probably is Sean’s little brother,’ ” Bloomgren said.